siouan/frontend-gradle-plugin/README.md

     // OTHER SETTINGS
     // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on the Gradle
     // lifecycle task.
 The values below are passed as argument of the 'npm' or 'yarn' executables.

+    // [OPTIONAL] Use this property to customize the command line used to install frontend dependencies.
+This property
+    // is used by the 'installFrontend' task. installScript = 'install'

     // [OPTIONAL] Use this property only if frontend's compiled resources are generated out of the
     // '${project.buildDir}' directory.
 Default value is <null>.
 This property is used by the 'cleanFrontend' task.